-Most system entities and custom entities are available for Customer Engagement for phones and tablets.
-The main form for these entities is transformed to a presentation optimized for phones or tablets.
+Most system tables and custom tables are available for Dynamics 365 for phones and tablets.
+The main form for these tables is transformed to a presentation optimized for phones or tablets.

-Only entities that are enabled for Customer Engagement for phones and tablets use this presentation of the main form.
+Only tables that are enabled for Dynamics 365 for phones and tablets use this presentation of the main form.
 More information: Entities displayed in Dynamics 365 for phones and tablets

 The form elements are transformed to a wide panorama layout in Dynamics 365 for tablets, where users swipe the screen to change elements visible within a view port.
 In Dynamics 365 for phones, users swipe the screen to see a different column, or pane of elements, and the process control appears over every column.

 The following items are always visible within the view port in the context of a form:

 The nav bar is a presentation of the sitemap that is optimized for touch.
 More information: Change navigation options